Long range dependence of heavy tailed random functions: Limit theorems

 \subsubsection{Empirical mean: infinite variance case}

-Of course, in case of the infinite variance, we cannot link the behaviour of the empirical mean to the usual definition of long range dependence.
-Furthermore, we would like to show that Definition \ref{def:lrd} does not describe the behavior of integrals or partial sums of the field $X$ if $X$ has infinite variance.
+In this section we show that Definition \ref{def:lrd} cannot be linked the behavior of integrals or partial sums of the field $X$ if $X$ has infinite variance.
 For that, we use the framework of time series $X=\{ X_t, \ t\in\Z \}$ where many more models have been widely explored, as compared to (continuous-time) random fields.